-The DSL or person who made the referral must follow up with the local authority if information is not made available, and ensure outcomes are properly recorded.
+The local authority will make a decision within 1 working day of a referral about what course of action to take and will let the person who made the referral know the outcome.
+The DSL or person who made the referral must follow up with the local authority if this information is not made available, and ensure outcomes are properly recorded.